aantron/bisect_ppx/README.md

 <a id="Other"></a>
 ## Other topics

-See [advanced usage][advanced] for how to exclude generated files from coverage, and supported environment variables.
-Use of these features is discouraged.
-They are meant for working around build system issues and for build debugging.
+See [advanced usage][advanced] for:

+- Exhaustiveness checking.
+- Excluding generated files from coverage.
+- Environment variables.

 [advanced]: https://github.com/aantron/bisect_ppx/blob/master/doc/advanced.md#readme